Gaspar Correia: Biography

-The 3,500-page Lendas da Índia manuscript was brought from India to Portugal by Miguel da Gama shortly after Correia's death and copies circulated only among authorised persons.
-One author claims, without citing any source, that the manuscript was published in 12 volumes in 1556 but, if it existed, no trace remains.
+The 3,500-page Lendas da Índia manuscript was brought from India to Portugal by Miguel da Gama shortly after Correia's death and copies were circulated only among authorised persons.
+One author claims, without citing a source, that the manuscript was published in 12 volumes in 1556, though no copies have ever been found.
 His family retained the manuscript of the original, which was printed in 1858 (first part) and 1864 (second part) by the Royal Academy of Sciences of Lisbon.

 He died around 1563 in Goa, Portuguese India.